Clutter Free Holiday Gifts

 What are your favorite Thanksgiving hints for your family dinner?

-No matter your style, wishing you a moist turkey and a sweet pumpkin pie for your holiday event!
+No matter your style, I wish you a moist turkey and a sweet pumpkin pie for your holiday event!